-Shadows follows Alma (Mia Threapleton) and Alex (Lola Petticrew), two teenage sisters, living deep in the woods with their Mother (Saskia Reeves), a strict, abusive, and over-protective woman who has sheltered them from the Shadows, creatures that live in the daylight beyond the river that borders the abandoned Starlight Hotel, a place that nature has reclaimed.
+Shadows follows Alma (Mia Threapleton) and Alex (Lola Petticrew), two teenage sisters living deep in the woods with their Mother (Saskia Reeves), a strict, abusive, and over-protective woman who has sheltered them from the Shadows, creatures that live in the daylight beyond the river that borders the abandoned Starlight Hotel, a place that nature has reclaimed.
 As they grow up, allowed outside only during the night, the girls develop a curiosity and anxiety about the outside world.
-Alex seeks to break the rules, while Alma, cautious and afraid desires to avoid Mother’s wrath and stay safe in the darkness.
+Alex seeks to break the rules, while Alma, cautious and afraid, hopes to avoid Mother’s wrath and stay safe in the darkness.
 As Alex pushes Alma further outside her comfort zone and Mother’s boundaries, the balance of their lives begins to shift, revealing a disturbing secret.

 While Lavagna keeps audiences on the edge of unease, the film’s uneven pacing creates a frequent dragging sensation, but we remain invested in the characters and the narrative’s thrilling unpredictability.
 Shadows is a slow but visually distressing burn, and the film’s performances are what drive the experience.
 Threapleton delivers an emotionally raw and vulnerable performance with her portrayal of Alma — perfectly conveying her feelings of isolation, fear, curiosity, and experience coming-of-age in a suffocating world.
 She’s an emerging talent that audiences will yearn for more of.
 Petticrew is equally compelling as the fearless, adventurous, and playful younger sibling, representing a side of Alma she’s locked away since childhood to protect herself from Mother’s mood swings.